-As a tribute to Gohan and the 100th episode of Dragon Ball Super that premiered last Sunday morning, I thought it fitting to write a Dragon Ball related feature, especially considering this site is everything Japan.
+As a tribute to the return of Gohan and the 100th episode of Dragon Ball Super that premiered last Sunday morning, I thought it fitting to write a Dragon Ball related feature, especially considering this site is everything Japan.
 I have been a fan of Dragon Ball and Dragon Ball Z over the past 17 years or more, I grew to love most of the characters that appeared throughout the series.
 Unforgettable personas who continued to appear throughout the show, from the likes of Goku, Vegeta, Trunks, Piccolo, Goten and especially Gohan.
-Gohan, a main character in DBZ, who become increasingly more important, especially through the Cell and some of the Buu saga.
+Gohan, one of the main characters in DBZ, who become increasingly more important, especially through the Cell and some of the Buu saga.

 The Dragon Ball Super Series So Far…

 Rewind to July 5, 2015, Akira Toriyama has just commenced his first new Dragon Ball animation series since Z, Dragon Ball Super.
 Since starting the series he has completed 4 separate sagas, including Beerus the Destroyer, Golden Frieza, Universe 6 and the Future Trunks story arcs.
 And as we speak, they are currently airing the Universe Survival series.

 From the outset, Gohan starts from where we left him at the end of the Buu saga, he still has his ultimate form, but recently would not have trained so hard.
 Especially in these peaceful times, where his wife Videl has recently fallen pregnant, due to give birth to their baby daughter Pan.
 From this point in the story, he appears to gradually lose his fighting power, spirit and overall relevance to the development of the series.
 Given this, we progressively see subtle hints of his desire to become more powerful and return to training, but ultimately these events are overridden by overarching developments in the main story.